Linapacan: History

+Spanish era

-When the Spaniards came in the 16th century, they made a fortress called Caseledan Port and Eli Port to be able to protect against Moro raiders.
+When the Spaniards came in the 16th century, it was made a part of Coron as the barrio of San Miguel.
+Afterwards, they made a fortress called Caseledan Port and Eli Port to be able to protect against Moro raiders.

+Modern era

 In 1954, the 10 islands of Barangonan, Cabunlawan, Calibangbangan, Decabaitot, Maroyogroyog, Nangalao, New Calaylayan, Pical, San Miguel, and San Nicolas were separated from Coron to form the town of Linapacan.
 The municipality of Culion is between Linapacan and Coron.

+On November 4, 1988, Linapacan was renamed to Gaudencio E. Abordo by virtue of Republic Act No. 6680, after the former representative and governor of Palawan.
+However, the renaming was rejected by the majority of voters during a plebiscite held on May 5, 1994.

 In October 2013, the website Daily News Dig proclaimed the waters of Linapacan Island so clear that the website put it on the top of their list of 35 waters to swim in around the world before one dies.

 Geography

 Barangays

 Linapacan is politically subdivided into 10 island barangays.
 Each barangay consists of puroks and some have sitios.